int19h/jbomohi/dict/pensku/comments.md

 go to the mailing list if you still insist on this word or want to discuss this in detail (jbovlaste is not really well suited for long discussions).

+## 2015-01-17T00:49:17Z — selpahi (comment 1613, on definition 64188, in reply to 1612)

+Re: Badly chosen rafsi

+Wuzzy wrote:
+> Selpa'i still has not made his intentions clear.
+> Selpa'i still has not brought a single argument here defending the
+> practise of intentionally breaking the rafsi meaning.
+> Pensku is redundant and misleading.
+Being there “to test the waters”,
+> this word certainly has no place in a printed dictionary.

+(You can use that argument when we get to making a printed dictionary, and then we'll have to erase a lot more than just this one word)

+>
+> And this is the last thing I want to say about this on Jbovlaste, please
+> go to the mailing list if you still insist on this word

+(I'm not here to "insist" on anything.
+Although technically everyone is allowed to define words as they wish)

+ or want to discuss
+> this in detail (jbovlaste is not really well suited for long discussions).

+I didn't intend to discuss this here; there is already a discussion going on on IRC (and it's by far not the first one about this topic).
+Others are discussing it, and that's the whole point.